 Will I see a turtle? or a shark?
 What will I see?

 The Great Barrier Reef contains thousands of different species of marine life.
 We cannot guarantee what marine life you will see on your day of travel, however there will be many different species of fish, coral and molluscs.
 Giant green sea turtles are found around the Great Barrier Reef and are frequently sighted at Low Isles.
 Reef sharks are quite common and a wonderful sight to see.

 What is the best day to visit the reef?

 The best conditions to see the outer Great Barrier Reef is in calm seas, with low tide in the middle of the day and blue skies.
 Unfortunately we don't experience weather like this all the time so we do our best to provide information so YOU can decide the best day to travel.
 Selecting the day with the least wind and the right tide are the most important factors to consider when choosing a day to travel.

 Calypso has over 36 different reef sites to choose from and three are selected each day depending on the weather conditions.
-Aquarius sails to Low Isles and is best seen at a higher tide allowing guests to snorkel above the reef.
+At Low Isles, the best time to see the reef is at a higher tide allowing guests to snorkel above the reef.
 Calypso and Aquarius vessels will not travel if we think the weather conditions are unsuitable.
 Constantly referring to the Bureau of Meteorology for up-to-date weather forecasts, you will be given suggestions on which days to travel.
 Rain will not affect our tour and does not interfere with the visibility of the reef.